DougLau/pointy/README.md

 # pointy

-A minimal 2D graphics library in Rust.
+A minimal 2D geometry library in Rust.

 See the [documentation] for examples and API usage.